Alcohol Detox in College Station, TX

 Services provided:

-• Methamphetamines Detox, Cocaine Detox and Opioid Detox
+• Methamphetamines Detox, Opioid Detoxification and Benzodiazepines Detoxification

 Cypress Creek Hospital Inpatient Cd - 66.2 miles from College Station, TX

-Cypress Creek Hospital Inpatient Cd is an alcohol detox center in Houston, TX, 77090 zip code.
+Cypress Creek Hospital Inpatient Cd is an alcohol detox facility in Houston, Texas, 77090 zip code.

 Address: 17750 Cali Drive, Houston, TX 77090 in Harris County